cortexlabs/cortex/docs/deployments/batch-api/api-configuration.md

     env: <string: string>  # dictionary of environment variables
   networking:
     endpoint: <string>  # the endpoint for the API (default: <api_name>)
-    api_gateway: public | none  # whether to create a public API Gateway endpoint for this API (if not, the load balancer will be accessed directly) (default: public, unless disabled cluster-wide)
+    api_gateway: public | none  # whether to create a public API Gateway endpoint for this API (if not, the API will still be accessible via the load balancer) (default: public, unless disabled cluster-wide)
   compute:
     cpu: <string | int | float>  # CPU request per worker, e.g. 200m or 1 (200m is equivalent to 0.2) (default: 200m)
     gpu: <int>  # GPU request per worker (default: 0)